 - Eggs: Room temperature eggs are recommended because they mix easily and quickly into the cake batter, reducing the risk of over-mixing (and an overly dense cake!).
 Place eggs into a bowl of warm water for 5 minutes before using or set the eggs out when you set out your cream cheese/butter for the recipe.

-- Flour: Be very careful not to overmeasure your flour.
+- Flour: Be careful not to overmeasure your flour.
 This will result in a heavy cake.
-For a lighter crumb, you can use 3 + 1/4 cups (about 325g) sifted cake flour instead.
+For a lighter crumb, you can use the same amount of sifted cake flour instead.

-- Lemons: You’ll need about 2 Tablespoons of lemon zest and 1/2 cup lemon juice.
+- Lemons: You need about 2 Tablespoons of lemon zest and 1/2 cup lemon juice.

 - Cream Cheese: Use brick-style cream cheese.
 Not cream cheese spread.